-Brescia University has articulation agreements with the following: the Kentucky Community and Technical College System (KCTCS), Owensboro Community and Technical College, Chatfield College in Ohio, Northcentral Technical College in Wisconsin, Owensboro Health, Inc., and with the University of Louisville's School of Nursing.
+Brescia University has articulation agreements with the following: the Kentucky Community and Technical College System (KCTCS), Owensboro Community and Technical College, Chatfield College in Ohio, Owensboro Health, Inc., and with the University of Louisville's School of Nursing.
 The University also has agreements with the theology programs of two area colleges/universities regarding theology coursework.
 These agreements facilitate the transfer of credit between institutions.
 Contact the Registrar for articulation information.
 In addition to these articulation agreements, Brescia University has an exchange agreement with its Owensboro sister institution, Kentucky Wesleyan College.